GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 ## Setup Instructions

-This section describes how to setup and begin using the Cloud Spanner R2DBC driver.
+The sections below describe how to setup and begin using the Cloud Spanner R2DBC driver.

+An overview of the steps are as follows:

-Below are the dependencies to add to your build configuration.
+1. Add the Cloud Spanner R2DBC driver dependency to your build configuration.
+2. Configure the driver credentials/authentication for your Google Cloud Platform project to access Cloud Spanner.
+3. Instantiate the R2DBC `ConnectionFactory` in Java code to build Connections and run queries.

 ### Maven Coordinates